What is the application process?

 1. You must set up an account and complete the online process.
-(Once you have done this you will get an email back confirming we received the online application).
+(Once you have done this, you will get an email back confirming that we received the online application).

-2. You must mail in the additional required materials.
-(See list below).
+2. You must mail or email in the additional required materials.
+See "What constitutes a complete application" below.

 When is the deadline for submission of materials?

 The deadline for submission of the online portion of the application is .
 Deadline for receipt of the additional required materials is 5:00 pm est .
 The additional materials required must be mailed in ONE envelope to

 The , 4320-G Wade Hampton Boulevard, Taylors, SC 29687

 or emailed to .
 The additional materials required must be RECEIVED no later than 5:00 pm est .

 Submit the signed SCHOLARSHIP AWARD AGREEMENT.
 Download the Scholarship Award Agreement.

 Submit an OFFICIAL TRANSCRIPT with grades and cumulative GPA posted through the semester.
 (It must be OFFICIAL.)